pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 Refer to the documentation on the SPAR Ontologies' site for an exhaustive treatment.

-In the reset of this section we describe the modeling entities of the publishing domain that are not found in the spar ontologies.
+In the rest of this section we describe the modeling of entities of the publishing domain that are not found in the spar ontologies.
 The central new class in OpenBiodiv not found in SPAR is the `Treatment` class, borrowed from the [Treatment Ontologies](https://github.com/plazi/TreatmentOntologies).